Football in Uruguay: Club football

 Club football in Uruguay is dominated by two big Montevideo clubs, Peñarol and Nacional, which compete in the AUF Championships (Primera División).
-Peñarol won the tournament in 51 times (including titles by its predecessor, CURRC) and Nacional 49 times, since it began in 1900.
-Other teams winning the league were Danubio (4 times), Defensor Sporting (4 times), River Plate F.C.
+Peñarol have won the tournament 51 times (including titles by its predecessor, CURRC) and Nacional 49 times, since it began in 1900.
+Other teams winning the league have been Danubio (4 times), Defensor Sporting (4 times), River Plate F.C.
 (4 times), Montevideo Wanderers (3 times), Rampla Juniors (1 time), Bella Vista (1 time), Progreso (1 time), Central Español (1 time).
-Also, during 1923 and 1924, existed other Uruguayan football league, the FUF (Uruguayan Football Federation).
-Only had two tournaments, obtained by Atlético Wanderers and Peñarol (was expulsed from AUF in 1922 and reincorporated in 1926, during the Torneo del Consejo Provisorio, won by Peñarol).
+Also, during 1923 and 1924, there existed another Uruguayan football league, the FUF (Uruguayan Football Federation).
+Said league only held two tournaments, however, won by Atlético Wanderers and Peñarol.

-Nacional and Peñarol have each won three times the Intercontinental Cup also been successful in South American competition, with Nacional having won the Copa Interamericana twice, the Recopa Sudamericana one time and Copa Libertadores three times, and Peñarol having conquered Copa Libertadores five times.
-Recently; 2011 Peñarol reached to the finals, and fell against Brazilian side Santos.
+Nacional and Peñarol have each won the Intercontinental Cup three times and have also been successful in South American competition, with Nacional having won the Copa Interamericana twice, the Recopa Sudamericana once, and Copa Libertadores thrice, and Peñarol having conquered Copa Libertadores five times.
+In 2011, Peñarol reached the finals before falling to Brazilian side Santos.

 Matches between Peñarol and Nacional are termed the Uruguayan Clásico, the longest running football derby outside Great Britain.

 Most other clubs in top division are also from Montevideo.
 In the 2015–16 Uruguayan Primera División season, only two clubs, Plaza Colonia and Juventud de Las Piedras, came from outside the capital.
-Nowadays (2023) Colonia, Maldonado and Cerro Largo are the only departments that are represented in Uruguay's First Division.
+As of 2023, Colonia, Maldonado and Cerro Largo are the only departments that are represented in Uruguay's First Division.